Be bold: Library Journal’s 2018 Librarian of the Year makes switch to cloudLibrary™

 “If I were faced with the same set of circumstances 100 times, I’d make the same decision 100 times. cloudLibrary is the solution that is best for the greatest number of our users.”

 Indeed, KDL has been the leader of many initiatives.
 Last year the library system worked out a deal to provide part-time employees with health benefits outside of traditional insurance.
-They’ve implemented a four-year student-loan assistance program for employees, conducted disability audits of branches, and developed a lending program for iPads and wifi-hot spots in rural areas.
+They’ve implemented a four-year student-loan assistance programme for employees, conducted disability audits of branches, and developed a lending programme for iPads and wifi-hot spots in rural areas.